Bhaktibastwadkar-1234/M3_wiper-control-system/5_Report/README.md

 ## Dis Advantages

-Squeaking or chattering sounds when in use
+Squeaking or chattering sounds when in use.

-Skipping motion in the wiper’s movement
+Skipping motion in the wiper’s movement.

-Streaking, smears or gaps of moisture on your windshield
+Streaking, smears or gaps of moisture on your windshield.

-Reduced driving visibility, even with the wipers in motion
+Reduced driving visibility, even with the wipers in motion.

-Cracks, tear or missing pieces of the blade
+Cracks, tear or missing pieces of the blade.

 ## CONCLUSION: